 Grant T. Pecor

-Grant has a B.A. from Michigan State University and a J.D. from the Michigan State University College of Law (cum laude).
-He is a member of the labor and employment sections of the American Bar Association, the State Bar of Michigan, the Grand Rapids Bar Association and the Illinois State Bar Association.
-He also is a member of the 2009 class of Leadership Grand Rapids and is a volunteer scuba diver for the John Ball Zoo.
-He frequently presents on a variety of labor and employment topics, including providing in-house training for several organizations.
+Grant is a member of the 2009 class of Leadership Grand Rapids and is a volunteer scuba diver for the John Ball Zoo.
+He is listed in Best Lawyers in America as one of the best labor and employment law attorneys and frequently presents on a variety of labor and employment topics, including providing in-house training for several organizations.